refinajs/refina/docs/guide/essentials/lowlevel.md

 > `TheEventMap` above is the type of the event map, e.g. `HTMLElementEventMap` or `WebComponentsEventListeners[TagName]`.

-An object whose keys are the names of the events, and values are the event listeners or a object which contains the event listener and the options.
+An object whose keys are the names of the events, and whose values are the event listeners or an object which contains the event listener and the options.

 The event listener and the options will be passed to the `addEventListener` method of the element: